delawaremathguy/ShoppingList14/README.md

 * The Purchased items tab now presents shopping items that were "purchased today" in its first section (which may be empty) and everything else in a second section.
 This makes it easy to review the list of today's purchases, possibly to quickly locate any item that you may have accidentally tapped off the Shopping List so you can put it back on the list.

-* A ColorPicker has be added to make it easier to adjust the color of a Location.
+* A ColorPicker has been added to make it easier to adjust the color of a Location.

 Here are some of the major, code-level changes: